langchain4j/langchain4j/README.md

 Please note that the library is in active development and:

-- Many features are still missing.
+- Some features are still missing.
 We are working hard on implementing them ASAP.
 - API might change at any moment.
 At this point, we prioritize good design in the future over backward compatibility now.
 We hope for your understanding.
 - We need your input!
 Please [let us know](https://github.com/langchain4j/langchain4j/issues/new/choose) what features you need and your concerns about the current implementation.